mateoespinosa/remix/README.md

 ```bash
 python run_experiment.py --config experiment_configs/<dataset_name>/<method_name>_best_config.yaml
 ```
-from the `experiments/` directory and that should generate the results reported in our paper (up to possible some small marginal differences due to non-determinism).
+from the `remix/experiments/` directory and that should generate the results reported in our [paper](https://xai4debugging.github.io/files/papers/efficient_decompositional_rule.pdf) (up to possible some small marginal differences due to non-determinism).

 ## Tests

 We have also included a simple test that verifies the basic functionality of all the main tools and methods we introduce in this codebase.
 This testing suite is no way comprehensive but it helps making sure the main pathways are at least